AI4Finance-Foundation/FinRL/docs/source/finrl_meta/overview.rst

 Overview
 =============================

 Following the *de facto* standard of OpenAI Gym, we build a universe of market environments for data-driven financial reinforcement learning, namely, FinRL-Meta.
-We keep the following design principles when building the FinRL-Meta library
+We keep the following design principles.

 1. Supported trading tasks:
 ===========================